 Everyone loves a good view.
 The best one to be found in Gisborne is on Kaithi Hill.
 Either walk up or drive up Kaiti Beach Road where the lookout is by a Captain Cook monument.
 From here, you can access a number of walks around the Titirangi Domain.
 Find out more in 10 Gisborne Walks You Can’t Miss.

 Location: Kaiti Hill accessed via Kaiti Beach Road or Ranfurly Road

-5. Have a unique movie experience at the Dome Cinema
+5. Have a Unique Movie Experience at the Dome Cinema – CHEAP

 The Dome Cinema: how all cinemas should be!
 Relax in an over-sized beanbag or on a sofa with a beer or wine in hand.
 Showing art films from Wednesdays to Sundays, the Dome Cinema is more than just about the movies.
 Hang out in their bar, enjoy the awesome lighting displays, and the staff even help tuck you into your beanbag!
 Now that’s service!
 Showings are an affordable NZ$14 across the board.

 Location: Corner of Customhouse Street and Childers Road.